 I grew up eating Cantonese food and still prefer Cantonese food as my staple over other forms of cooking.
 Therefore, I am keeping this Chinese beef brisket recipe close to the traditional Cantonese style.

 It is a relatively easy Chinese beef brisket recipe.
 The most critical ‘technique’ is to be patient- let it stew at low heat for over two hours.
 Other than that, there are a few tricks that I will highlight in the following sections.

 How to make Chinese beef stew (Cantonese style)

 1. Blanch the beef brisket

-The most suitable cuts for this Chinese beef stew is the beef brisket and tendon.
+The beef tendon and brisket are the most suitable cuts of meat for this Chinese beef stew.
 Both are tough but very flavorful, which is ideal for stewing.
-Other cuts like chuck and rump can be used, but brisket has layers of fats in between the lean meat which works best for slow cooking.
+Other cuts of beef like chuck, beef shanks, and rump can be used, but brisket has layers of fats between the lean meat, which works best for slow cooking.

 - Put the beef in a stock pot.

 - Fill up a pot with cold water, enough to cover the beef.
 It’s essential to use cold water and uncover as it is more effective to remove larger particles and impurities from the meat.

 - Add a few pieces of ginger and half a teaspoon of white peppercorn, which helps to remove the unwanted smell if the meat is not super fresh.

 - Bring the water to a boil over medium to high heat, then reduce to low-medium and let it boil for about five minutes.